-Moreover, Article 26(1) of the Asylum Act determines that asylum seekers who applied for asylum at the border remain in the international area of the (air)port while waiting for the decision.710
+Moreover, Article 26(1) of the Asylum Act determines that asylum seekers who applied for asylum at the border remain in the international area of the (air)port while waiting for the decision.739

-As mentioned in General, systematic detention of asylum seekers in Portugal has been applied within the context of border procedures in which asylum seekers are detained until their application is admitted to the procedure (7 days)711 or for a maximum of 60 days in case of an appeal against the rejection of the application.712 Since March 2020, the border procedure has not been applied.
-Persons applying for international protection at the border were given entry into national territory, referred to the provision of reception conditions if needed and their cases were processed accordingly.
-At the time of writing, it was not clear whether this is temporary or will become permanent practice.
-Nevertheless, the border procedure is provided in national law and was systematically applied along with detention at the border until March 2020.
+As mentioned in General, systematic detention of asylum seekers in Portugal has been applied within the context of border procedures in which asylum seekers were detained until their application was admitted to the procedure (7 days),740 or for a maximum of 60 days in case of an appeal against the rejection of the application.741 SEF confirmed that the border procedure has not been applied in 2021, and, consequently detention did not take place within this context.
+According to CPR's experience, and despite some unclear instances, persons applying for international protection at the border have been granted entry into national territory, referred to the provision of reception conditions if needed, and their cases were processed accordingly.

+At the time of writing, it continued to be unclear whether this was temporary or will become permanent practice.

-Asylum seekers who apply for asylum in detention at a CIT due to a removal procedure will also usually remain in detention during the asylum procedure until their application is admitted to the procedure (10 days)713 or for a maximum of 60 days in case of an appeal against the rejection of the asylum application.714 While the Asylum Act provides for the suspension of all administrative and/or criminal procedures related to the irregular entry of the asylum applicant on the national territory - and thus requires
+Asylum seekers who apply for asylum in detention at a CIT due to a removal procedure will also usually remain in detention during the asylum procedure until their application is admitted to the procedure (10 days)742 or for a maximum of 60 days in case of an appeal against the rejection of the asylum application.743 While the Asylum Act provides for the suspension of all administrative and/or criminal procedures related to the irregular entry of the asylum applicant on the national territory - and thus requires that the competent authorities are informed of the asylum application within 5 days for that purpose - 744 detention at a CIT due to a removal procedure will rarely, if ever, be suspended ex officio by the Criminal Courts on that basis.
+Detention within this context continued to be systematically applied throughout 2021.